-This blog is run by social affairs journalist, commissioning editor and Guardian contributor Saba Salman.
-Saba was news editor at a series of London weekly newspapers and a reporter on the nationals before becoming the Evening Standard’s local government and social affairs correspondent.
-She has written for consumer magazines like Marie Claire and Cosmo as well as for trade magazines and was the assistant editor of Housing Today.
+This blog is run by social affairs journalist, commissioning editor, Guardian contributor and RSA fellow Saba Salman.
+Saba was news editor at a series of London weekly newspapers and a national newspaper reporter before becoming the Evening Standard’s local government and social affairs correspondent.
+Saba is a trustee of Sibs, the charity is the only one in the UK to represent the siblings of disabled people.

-For Guardian articles click here, for other newspaper and magazine news and features, try here.
-Saba has a particular interest in disability issues and also manages the blog for the leading social care learning disability organisation the VODG (Voluntary Organisations Disability Group).
-Read about the reasons behind the Social Issue blog here or check this page.
+For Guardian articles click here or see Saba’s personal website.
+Saba has a particular interest in disability issues.
+Read about the reasons behind the Social Issue blog here or check out this page.

 Follow Saba and The Social Issue on Twitter, Instagram or LinkedIn.